mutagen-io/mutagen/README.md

 getting.

-- Mutagen is truly cross-platform, treating Linux, macOS, Windows, and other systems as first class citizens.
+- Mutagen is truly cross-platform, treating Linux, macOS, Windows, and other operating systems as first class citizens.
 Differences in OS and filesystem behavior are addressed head-on, not ignored until an edge case causes breakage.
-Mutagen attempts to handle quirks by default, e.g. dealing with case-(in)sensitivity, HFS's pseudo-NFD Unicode normalization, filesystems that don't support executability bits, or file names that might create NTFS alternate data streams.
+Mutagen attempts to handle quirks by default, e.g. dealing with case-(in)sensitivity, HFS's pseudo-NFD Unicode normalization, filesystems that don't support POSIX executability bits, or file names that might create NTFS alternate data streams.
 - Mutagen is a user-space utility, not requiring any kernel extensions or administrative permissions to use.
 - **Mutagen only needs to be installed on the computer where you want to control